zhongyin/zhongyin.github.io/README.md

 ## C++

+- [terminal](https://github.com/microsoft/terminal) - The new Windows Terminal, and the original Windows console host - all in the same place!
 - [googletest](https://github.com/google/googletest) - Googletest - Google Testing and Mocking Framework
 - [folly](https://github.com/facebook/folly) - An open-source C++ library developed and used at Facebook.
 - [openpilot](https://github.com/commaai/openpilot) - open source driving agent